 Long Island City

-Avonte Oquendo, 14, was last seen on school surveillance video leaving the Center Boulevard School in Long Island City around 12:30 p.m.
-Friday.
+Avonte Oquendo, who cannot communicate verbally, was last spotted on surveillance video leaving the Center Boulevard School in Long Island City on Oct.
+4.

 The search for the autistic 14-year-old boy intensified even more on Monday, as his mother and brother appeared on “The Couch.”